carobs9/caroobs9.github.io/_news/gmms.md

 Because of their generative nature, GMMs can generate synthetic data by sampling from the learned distribution.
 By randomly selecting a component according to the mixing weights and sampling from the corresponding Gaussian distribution, synthetic data points are drawn from the learned distribution, ensuring that the new data mimics the characteristics of the original data.

 I used GMMs to generate 3 different types of irises’ (Setosa, Versicolour, and Virginica) using data on their petal and sepal length.
-This is the famous https://scikit-learn.org/1.5/auto_examples/datasets/plot_iris_dataset.html.
+This is the famous [Skicit-Learn Iris Dataset](https://scikit-learn.org/1.5/auto_examples/datasets/plot_iris_dataset.html).

 ## Clustering Iris Dataset